QGEP/qgepqwat2ili/README.md

 It can be used as a command line tool or integrated in QGIS plugins.

+Note that this currently only supports up to date QGEP and QWAT (1.5.6/1.3.6 respectively at the time of writing).

 ## Command line tool

 ### Installation